TPRS 101: A Guide to Storytelling in the Spanish Classroom

-Inside: A look at the basics of TPRS, a storytelling method for providing comprehensible input.
+Inside: A look at the basics of TPRS, a language teaching method for providing comprehensible input when teaching foreign languages.

 In this post, I’d like to clear up some of the myths surrounding TPRS, lay out the basic steps and adaptations, and then provide some video examples of TPRS from everyday teachers.

 Teaching Proficiency through Reading and Storytelling was one of the first CI-based techniques I learned.
 The first attempts were terrible flops (I mean awful), but I stuck with it and I’m so glad I did.

 4. The Origins of TPRS

 Even as I’ve put many other tools in my CI box, the skills from TPRS are foundational to other strategies like Movie Talk, Persona Especial, and others.
 It’s been transformative in my teaching and I love how it helps me boost my time in the target language and my students’ fluency.

 TPRS (Teaching Proficiency through Reading and Storytelling) is a foreign language teaching method that was developed by Blaine Ray in the 1990s.
 It’s based on the idea that students acquire language best through interactive and personalized comprehensible input.

 The method uses storytelling to build a narrative in the target language, based on interaction between the teacher and students.
 This is usually through 3 main steps (and can take more than one class):

 The teacher introduces a small set of new phrases that will be repeated often throughout the story.